mnmnotmail/website/faq.md

 1. __Couldn't one implement all these features on the existing email protocol stack?__

-   Goodness, no. Have you read the protocol draft?
+   Goodness, no. Have you read the protocol draft or tried the demo?

 1. __Doesn't another protocol already provide these features, e.g. Matrix or JMAP?__